Looking for tips on how to save money on your heating bill this winter? You’re not alone!

 6. Close Your Fireplace

 Close the flue and damper when your fireplace is not in use.
-This ensures that hot air isn’t escaping your home.
+This makes sure that hot air isn’t escaping your home.

-When in doubt, hire a professional to ensure your chimney is properly sealed this winter.
+When in doubt, hire a professional to make sure your chimney is properly sealed this winter.
 It just may save you some hard-earned money!

 7. Clean Your Heating System